pp-mo/ncdata/docs/userdocs/user_guide/common_operations.rst

 .. warning::
     Renaming a dimension will not rename references to it (i.e. in variables), which obviously may cause problems.
-    We may add a utility to do this safely this in future.
+    We may add a utility to do this safely in future.

 Copying
 -------